An Archdemon's Dilemma: How to Love Your Elf Bride: Characters

-Zagan is the newest and youngest of the 13 archdemons, a title bestowed to the strongest magicians alive, Zagan lives alone in his castle until he falls in love at first sight with Nephy and spends all his fortune to purchase her in an auction.
+Zagan is the newest and youngest of the 13 archdemons, a title bestowed on the strongest magicians alive.
+Zagan lives alone in his castle until he falls in love at first sight with Nephy and spends all his fortune to purchase her in an auction.
 Despite his lack of communication skills, and Nephy's initial lack of interest in him, Zagan gets close to her and the two end up becoming a couple.
-As an archdemon, Zagan has powerful enemies, such as other magicians who want to claim his title by defeating him, the church who views him as a threat to the world and several other archdemons who intend to make use of him and Nephy for their own purposes.
+As an archdemon, Zagan has powerful enemies, such as other magicians who want to claim his title by defeating him, the church, which views him as a threat to the world, and several other archdemons who intend to make use of him and Nephy for their own purposes.